fledge-iot/fledge-south-opcua/README.rst

   requirements.sh

-If you require to place the freeopcua code elsewhere you may pass the requirements.sh script anrargument of a directory name to use.
+If you require to place the freeopcua code elsewhere you may pass the requirements.sh script an argument of a directory name to use.

 .. code-block:: console